Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Discrete Markov Random Fields

-The pseudo-likelihood is widely used because it easily scales up to high-dimensional graphs, remaining a tractable function, with maximum pseudo-likelihood estimates consistent \citep{Arnold1991,Geys1997} and unbiased with respect to the maximum likelihood estimates \citep{Keetelaar2024}.
-However, as already outlined earlier, the pseudo-likelihood may not accurately capture the global dependencies between variables, which can affect the efficiency of the posterior distributions \citep{Miller2021}.

-In the context of OMRFs, the quality of posterior inference substantially depends on balancing computational tractability with statistical efficiency.
-The use of the full likelihood is feasible only when the variables in the network are binary (as in the Ising model) and the number of nodes is sufficiently small to evaluate the partition function within a reasonable time.
-However, in most practical settings, the pseudo-likelihood provides a valid alternative to approximate the posterior distribution of the model parameters.
-In the next section, we address the trade-off between computational feasibility and statistical efficiency by introducing a novel methodology that maintains the scalability of the pseudo-likelihood while ensuring robust posterior inference.
+In the context of OMRFs, the quality of posterior inference depends on balancing computational tractability with accurate posterior uncertainty quantification.
+The use of the full likelihood is feasible only when the number of variables is sufficiently small to evaluate the normalizing constant within a reasonable time.
+In most practical settings, the pseudo-likelihood provides a computationally scalable approximation to the posterior distribution of the model parameters, but it typically underestimates posterior variance.
+In the next section, we address this trade-off by introducing a methodology that retains the scalability of the pseudo-likelihood while improving posterior uncertainty quantification.